eiriklv/interprit/README.md

 }

 /**
- * Run the program using our runtime
+ * Run the program using our interpreter
  */
 function application () {
   /**